anti22dot/rm_calendar_memo/README.md

 # After the "=" there should be valid rm page-specific HASH ID, see "README.md".
 # see "README.md".
 EXAMPLE: FILE_21_11_24=0537ae0b-1eb3-407e-b285-c02bdbee8af3
 ```
 So, because we have modified the original PDF file to add the new page, we have to label it as the respected month and date.
-In my case: <br>
+In my use case: <br>
 ```
 FILE_01_03_25=9343c2d0-893c-4263-aee9-61296b9b0715
 ```